InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 Talk to your child about their online gaming experiences and how to limit toxicity.
 (Image: Shutterstock)

-There are countless debates on whether children should be allowed to use social media.
-Regardless of where you stand on the discussion, the fact is that many toxic gaming communities continue their hostility on sites like Twitter and Reddit.
-They may make posts decrying specific playstyles and harass anybody who disagrees.
+There are countless debates about whether children should be allowed to use social media.
+Regardless of where you stand on the discussion, the fact is that many toxic gaming communities continue their hostility on sites such as X and Reddit.
+They may make posts decrying specific play styles and harass anyone who disagrees.
 It can be damaging to a child’s mental state to see that.
 Encourage your child to avoid social media posts about their favorite games, particularly after a stressful match.

 There’s no cut-and-dried way to keep your child from encountering toxic mindsets while gaming without taking some drastic measures.
 Still, even the smallest countermeasure can significantly impact your kid’s well-being.
 Above all else, remind your child of one thing: At the end of the day, it’s still just a game.